Calculating the cost of fraud isn’t pleasant or easy. Let’s do it anyway.

 This is costing a ton of time, effort and lost resources in Risk Ops.
 And it shows no signs of slowing down.

-A Sneak Peek into the Future – Where is Fraud Headed?
+Where is Fraud Headed?

 By all accounts, it’s not going to get better any time soon.
 The problem is compounded by the fact that fraudsters utilize increasingly sophisticated methods, and target a growing number of industries and markets, both using identity and transaction fraud.